 Finally, the Institute asks EPA to evaluate the impact of greenhouse gases on the stratosphere and respond with regulations under Title VI.
 As explained above, Title VI is a rarely-used provision that allows EPA to regulate “any substance, practice, process, or activity [that] may reasonably be anticipated to affect the stratosphere” or “ozone in the stratosphere” in a way that endangers public health or welfare.
 The Institute focuses on nitrous oxide, contending that it has significant ozone-depleting potential, and that it is not presently addressed under the Montreal Protocol (an international treaty designed to protect the ozone layer).

 The Institute asks EPA to issue a call for public information designed to gather information concerning the interaction between greenhouse gases and the stratosphere.
 Based on that information, and any subsequent assessments that EPA may conduct, EPA should, according to the Institute, determine whether greenhouse gases affect the stratosphere in a manner that endangers health or welfare.
 If EPA makes such a finding, the Institute argues that EPA must develop a regulatory program to address such emission, and again suggests that the agency may identify market-based regulations in that program.

 Environmental petitioners have asked EPA to respond to its rulemaking petition within 180 days.
 It is a novel approach, and certainly a controversial one.
-For more information, please contact Dustin Till or any other member of Marten Law’s Climate Change or Air Quality practice groups.
+For more information, please contact any member of Marten Law’s Climate Change or Air Quality practice groups.

 This article is not a substitute for legal advice.
 Please consult with your legal counsel for specific advice and/or information.
 Read our complete legal disclaimer.